Accelerated Master of Arts in Teaching (MAT) Degree

 - Core Studies: After completing prerequisite courses in human development and learning theory, all MAT candidates work through a series of general education subjects covering instructional techniques and methodologies in terms of managing classrooms, preparing curricula, evaluating students, research, and English as a Second Language (ESOL).

 - Select a Track: For developing a specialty within the broad PreK–12 spectrum, candidates select either the Early Childhood/Elementary course of study with an endorsement in multiple subjects or a Middle/High School course of study with an endorsement area in English language arts, advanced math, biology, social studies, or health.
+The full time summer MAT only offers secondary endorsements at the middle or high school level.
+An elementary endorsement is not offered through the summer MAT.
 The Full Time summer MAT also includes physical education as an endorsement area option.

 - Student Teaching: A candidate who has earned a minimum 3.0 GPA for all classroom work is eligible to begin student teaching.
 A Placement Coordinator from the Warner Pacific Education Department will work with local school districts to secure a classroom placement to allow the student to develop the necessary skills and knowledge to lead with confidence in the classroom.
 Along with academic and clinical work, students must successfully complete all Oregon state required assessments to qualify for licensure.

 Warner Pacific’s accelerated MAT degree is approved by the Oregon Teacher Standards and Practices Commission (TSRC) and accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 By the time a candidate is ready to graduate and seek their preliminary license, they must:

 - exhibit the knowledge, skills, ability, and professional disposition in line with Interstate Teacher Assessment and Support Consortium (InTASC) standards;

 - exemplify the values, ethics, and character of a Christian an Oregon educator and understand their role in today’s diverse and ever-changing world; and

 - be prepared to meet the cognitive, linguistic, social, emotional, and physical needs of 21st century students and help them succeed in the classroom.